sunwukonga/qor-ec2-ansible/README.md

-Ansible spin up of AWS/EC2 instance with go environment, qor installed (Single Instance) The playbook.yml file and much of the roles/ directory originally came from https://github.com/samuell/devbox-golang.git
+Ansible spin up of AWS/EC2 instance with go environment, qor installed.
+The playbook.yml file and much of the roles/ directory originally came from https://github.com/samuell/devbox-golang.git
 ###############################################################################
 # Contents